tfabris/BlueGigaEmpeg/README.md

    information for your WT32i chip.

  - Select the options to upgrade your chip with the most recent WT32i file among the unzipped files.
-The full path is:
+Do this by pressing the "Browse" button on the "Select DFU file" field and browsing to the correct ".dfu" file found here:

        iWRAP_Firmware_Releases
          Firmware